 - Form fatigue caused by long checkout forms

-- No shipping options or high customs duties for international customers
+- High customs duties for international customers

 - Discount codes that don’t work